bad4iz/shallowly/README.md

 **The modern Enzyme alternative** for fast unit testing with:

 - ✅ Full React 18+ support (Hooks, Context, Suspense)
-- 🚀 2x faster than Enzyme
+- 🚀  Enzyme 🔚💀 It is no longer supported or operational.
 - ⚡ **7x faster** than React Testing Library
 - 🔍 Built-in debug with `.textWithProps()`
-- 📦 5KB size (3x smaller than Enzyme)
+- 📦 5KB size (3x smaller than Enzyme) 🔚💀 It is no longer supported or operational.
 - 🛠 Familiar API - easy migration from Enzyme

 ## 🚀 Why Shallowly?